dlmsft/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-security-policies.md

 - [Microsoft 365 Defender](https://go.microsoft.com/fwlink/?linkid=2118804)

->[!NOTE]
->The following capability is only available to customers who turn on preview features.
-For more information, see [Turn on preview features](preview.md#turn-on-preview-features).

 Use security policies to manage security settings on devices.
 As a security administrator, you can configure security policy settings in Microsoft 365 Defender.

 You'll find endpoint security policies under **Endpoints > Configuration management > Endpoint security policies**.